Cpanchal1/Chatbot101-with-AWS-Lambda/README.md

 4. The '`main`' method which triggers the two methods above.
 This is the connection between retrieving the joke and posting it on to Webex Teams.
 First, it calls the `getJoke()` method and stores the response in a variable called `joke`.
 Then, it feeds this joke as a parameter when it calls the second method, `postJoke(...)`.
 This is also the function that will be triggered when someone tries to interact with our bot.

 ## Packing and uploading

 Now that the code is ready, let's get it ready for AWS Lambda.
 In this guide, we will step through the process fairly quickly but for a more detailed explanation on these very steps, check out the 'Using Serverless computing and Lambda for Network Automation' [lab guide](https://github.com/sttrayno/Network-Automation-Serverless#mainevents-context).

 ### **Step 1** - Package the dependencies our code (including the dependencies).

-Note - this is already done if you've cloned this repo.

 Using Terminal on a Mac or Command Prompt on Windows, navigate to the same directory as your 'chatbot.py' file.
 If you've cloned this repo, it'll be in the same folder as this README.
 Type the following into your terminal in order to place all dependencies into a directory called 'package':